-- Hot-Blooded: If the promo trailer is any indication.
+- Hot-Blooded: If the promo trailer is any indication, she's very energetic.
 Her sprite implies it too, and it's part of her characterization in Masters.

 - Memetic Hand Gesture: A certain thinking pose with her cupping her chin has been adopted as a character tic of hers since trailers and screencaps of Masters have been released.

 - Odango Hair: Combined with Girlish Pigtails, rather like a certain famous Magical Girl Warrior.

 - Ojou Ringlets: Wears this hairstyle as a princess.

 - Pimped-Out Dress: The princess costume she wears in the Pokéstar Studios movie "Mystery Doors of the Magical Land".

 - Princesses Prefer Pink: The princess dress she wears at the Pokestar studios is pink.

 - Rapunzel Hair: The twintails hanging under her hair buns goes down almost to her waist.
 Imagine how long it would be if she undid the buns...

 - Ship Tease: A bit with the player character in Masters.
 Her Holiday variant in Masters has her, quite nervously, ask the player what their favorite cake flavor is and, speaking to her after she says that, has her say that she may not have a gift for them yet, but she will.

 - Signature Mon: Serperior in the animated trailer, which would fit in with the games since she would have the Snivy line if as the protagonist Nate chose Tepig.
 She also gets the Snivy line in a Kotobukiya figure and Pokémon Masters.